Q1. How do I get my ballot?

 A7.
 Regardless of how others view an individual's state of mind, if the individual has the ability to direct how they would like to vote and they are otherwise registered to vote, then they must be allowed to vote.
 What matters is the voter's intent: if the voter's intent can be determined, then the voter must be allowed to vote.

-If the individual is unable to articulate his/her preference when voting, then others should not cast a vote for them.
+If the individual is unable to articulate their preference when voting, then others must not cast a vote for them.
+Please refer to Disability Law Colorado for assistance.

 Q8.
 What can I do if I believe that my voting rights have been violated?

 A8.
 You can file an election complaint directly with the Secretary of State's office at 1700 Broadway, Suite 550, Denver, CO 80290.
-The election complaint template can be found on the Secretary of State's website within the Help America Vote Act link under the Election Laws, Rules, and Resources.
+Learn more about the election complaint process or fill out an election complaint form (PDF).